 The Intervention and Referral Services Committee (I & RS) is a resource for classroom teachers who seek support with students who may be experiencing learning, behavioral or health difficulties.
 Parents are also allowed to refer their child to this committee after consulting with the teacher.
-This committee is comprised of the principal and other school staff members.
+This committee includes the principal and other school staff members.
 An action plan consisting of strategies and a timeline will be devised at this meeting, addressing the concerns of the child.
 It is our belief that students can be effectively helped when the I & RS Committee offers assistance from colleagues, parents and community sources.
-Parents whose children will be discussed at these meetings will always be contacted prior to the meeting date and will be invited to follow-up meetings.
-Meetings are on Wednesday mornings.
+Parents whose children will be discussed at these meetings will always be contacted and invited to the meetings.
+Meetings are typically on Wednesday mornings.